-The terms used throughout this title shall be defined and interpreted as indicated below.
+The terms used throughout this Program shall be defined and interpreted as indicated below.
 When consistent with the context, words used in the present tense shall include the future; the singular shall include the plural, and the plural the singular.
 Definitions established by WAC 173 have been incorporated herein; and should these definitions in the WAC be amended, the most current WAC definition shall apply.
-(Ord.
-2016-006, 2016)